riverford/mappings/README.md

 **Currently highly experimental with no tests!**

-`mappings` lets you specify relationships between keys in maps via `rules`, with these rules functions of maps returning maps can derived by specifying of desired outputs.
+`mappings` lets you specify relationships between keys in maps via `rules`, with these rules, functions of maps returning maps can derived for you.

 Here are two rules in pseudo code